On this page

 Learn more about what a single-page application is and how it differs from a multi-page application.

-Unlike a traditional website MPA (Multi-page application) where the page is constructed on the server side and sent to the browser, it doesn’t reload the whole page every time in order to get a new page.
+Unlike a traditional website MPA (Multi Page Application) where the page is constructed on the server side and sent to the browser, it doesn’t reload the whole page every time in order to get a new page.
 Instead, it fetches only pure data from the server and renders the content in the browser.
+This indicates that an SPA will rewrite the current page’s content rather than reloading the entire web page.
+As a result, there is no need to wait for reloading and performance is improved.

-What is the difference between SPA and MPA?
+What is the difference between Single Page Application and Multi Page Application?

 In contrast, single-page application loads once and only sends a request to the server for specific data.
 Once data are fetched then the layout is updated.
 That makes the whole application more performant because the app operates on a small amount of data as well as on a smaller portion of the layout.
 For example, updating table content.